 If you are interested in finding out whether your pet could benefit from Chiropractic Care, give us a call and ask for an appointment with Dr. Gugino.

-Therapeutic laser applied to an incision
+Applying laser therapy to incision